Illustration of a car, headphones, and a game controller.

 What is the GTA age rating (and why)?

-GTA stands for Grand Theft Auto, and it is Rated M (17+) due to violence, sexual content, strong language, and adult themes.
+GTA stands for Grand Theft Auto, and it is rated M (17+) due to violence, sexual content, strong language, and adult themes.
 It’s a long-running action-adventure video game series that has been around for more than 25 years, and kids hear about it constantly.

 The newest major release is GTA 5, which drops players into a huge, open-world city where they can walk, drive, explore, and interact with practically anything.
-The game includes a single-player story mode that follows a criminal storyline, along with an online mode that adds even more mature content.

 At its core, GTA is a crime-centered action game.
-Players can:

 • Steal cars